Dr. Kevin Richmond's article, "Non-Traditional Notation And Techniques In Student

 University of Oregon, Drake University, University of Northern Iowa, Illinois State

 University, and the University of Illinois.
 He also performed with the Eugene Symphony

 (OR) and the Detroit Symphony.
 At the International Tuba Euphonium Conference in May

 he will be performing a solo recital and serving on a panel discussion entitled "Getting

 Dr. Randal Rushing, Director of the Rudi E. Scheidt School of Music, who serves on

 the Board of Directors of the National Association of Schools of Music., was recently

 elected chair of Region 8, comprised of Alabama, Kentucky, Mississippi, and Tennessee.

-In January 2014 Professor Susan Owen-Leinert travels to Honolulu, Hawaii for the 12th
+In January 2014 Professor Susan Owen-Leinert traveled to Honolulu, Hawaii for the

 acclaimed edition of the complete Lieder of "the forgotten master" Louis Spohr.